spifm/pm4py-llm/README.md

 - `discovery.bpmn`: 1 to enable the generation of the BPMN model, 0 to disable it
 - `discovery.dfg`: 1 to enable the generation of the DFG, 0 to disable it
 - `discovery.temporal_profile`: 1 to enable the generation of a temporal profile, 0 to disable it
+- `llm.hugging_face_api_key`: API key to use the Hugging Face API for the LLM model
+- `llm.model_name`: name of the LLM model to use
+- `llm.petri_net`: configuration for analyzing an abstraction of Petri Net
+    - `enabled`: 1 to enable the analysis, 0 to disable it
+    - `max_tokens`: maximum number of tokens to be used in the analysis of the Petri Net
+- `llm.dfg`: configuration for analyzing an abstraction of Petri Net.
+If empty, analysis will not be performed
+    - `enabled`: 1 to enable the analysis, 0 to disable it
+    - `max_tokens`: maximum number of tokens to be used in the analysis of the DFG

 ## Instructions